eag1ex/excel-fuel-app-client/README.md

 - See environment variables at: `projects\excel-fuel\src\environments` for api configs
 - Not fully optimized for mobile
 - Wasn't entirely sure of  logic for products/points (ExcelProductPoint[]) and how they should behave so implemented my own take on it:)
+- No preloader on start, will add later

 #### TESTS